 The goal of the study is to identify existing bus transit needs in Alexandria, as well as future projected needs and untapped markets, and develop an unconstrained future bus transit network / alignment that responds without bias to current and projected needs.
 Similar efforts have been conducted in cities such as Houston, Jacksonville and San Jose, where similar plans were used to adapt the transit system to existing and future demographics and land use.
 The study will heavily focus on data to develop the proposed network.
-Completion of the process is anticipated in late 2019.
+Completion of the process is anticipated in Fall 2019.

-6. Virginia Tech Innovation Campus (PZ, TES, Housing, RPCA, AEDP)
+6. Oakville Triangle Plan Update (PZ, TES, Housing, RPCA, AEDP)

 Virginia Tech's Innovation Campus will include a graduate campus focused on master's and doctoral level programs in computer sciences, software engineering, data sciences, and analytics, among many others.
-The Planning process would begin as soon as Virginia Tech completes due diligence.
+Some changes to the existing Oakville Triangle Small Area Plan (SAP) would be needed for a Virginia Tech Campus in Oakville Triangle.
+PZ will lead an interdepartmental effort to develop a draft plan and seek feedback from the community to identify necessary changes to the existing Coordinated Development District (CDD), and new DSUPs.
+Topics may include circulation, open space, land use, and building heights.
+The Planning process would begin in 2019 as soon as Virginia Tech completes due diligence.